 2. Transparency and accountability

-3. Fair Trading Practices
+3. Fair Trading practices

-4. Payment of a Fair Price
+4. Payment of a fair price

-5. Ensuring no Child Labour and Forced Labour
+5. Ensuring no child labour and forced labour

-8. Providing Capacity Building
+8. Providing capacity building

 9. Promoting Fair Trade

-10. Respect for the Environment
+10. Respect for the environment

-By making our rugs by hand, Armadillo&Co has chosen to embrace the organic natural variation that is evident.
-Machine made rugs are more likely to appear ‘perfect’ but lacking in unique character.
-While individual weaving techniques give handmade rugs their distinctiveness, like the beauty marks of a truly unique, one-off artwork.
+By making our rugs by hand, Armadillo has chosen to embrace the organic natural variation that is evident.
+Machine-made rugs are more likely to appear ‘perfect’ but lack in unique character, while individual weaving techniques give handmade rugs their distinctiveness, like the beauty marks of a truly unique, one-off artwork.

 Because our products are handmade, we do not recommend them for stairway runners.